Directing and writing credits:

 Answer: The kind of person who later marries TJ.

 Jess isn't used to people who try to help or connect with him.
 Back in New York, Liz probably left him to his own devices while she spent her unemployment checks on various street psychics and replica arrowheads.
-(The show never goes into details about old Liz, so I have invented a back story for her in lieu of legitimate information.)
+(The show never goes into details about old Liz, so I have invented a backstory for her in lieu of legitimate information.)
 Maybe Jess reads all the time and doesn't interact with other people very much because he has social anxiety.
 Maybe people have disappointed and hurt him in the past, so he avoids growing close to anyone.
-Or maybe he's just a complete asshole and think he's too cool for Stars Hollow and its occupants.
+Or maybe he's just a complete asshole and thinks he's too cool for Stars Hollow and its occupants.
 I think the last hypothesis is unlikely.
-Yes, Jess makes a bad first impressions, but he deserves a chance to turn around his shitty attitude.
+Yes, Jess makes a bad first impression, but he deserves a chance to turn around his shitty attitude.

 Even Jess haters can't disagree that it's nice to see him connect with Rory over something they both love.
 In high school (and even college), relationships are typically built on common interests.
 You listen to Wilco and read Kurt Vonnegut?
 We must be soulmates!
 My boyfriend and I started dating after a long, hungover conversation about David Foster Wallace (and some other authors I don't remember because like I said, I was hungover and concentrating hard on not puking).
 As an adult, books, movies, and music are still the way to my heart, they just aren't the basis for entire relationships anymore.